 - Are nearly two times more likely to participate in Science, Engineering, and Computer Technology programs, and 4-H girls are two to three times more likely to take part in science programs compared with girls in other out-of-school time activities;

 - 4-H’ers are nearly two times more likely to make healthier choices.

-View the talking points that for the "Fostering Youth Development" infographic related to this conversation on the web.
+View the talking points for the "Fostering Youth Development" infographic related to this conversation on the web.

-If you have input on to scale up NIFA supported PYD programming to meet the demands of the future, please feel free to email us your thoughts.
+If you have input on how to scale up NIFA supported PYD programming to meet the demands of the future, please feel free to email us your thoughts.